Operation Barrel Roll: Barrel Roll begins

 It quickly became evident that the cyclical pattern of the monsoon weather would dictate the timing and pace of military operations in the northeast.
 From November through May (the dry season), North Vietnamese and Pathet Lao forces advanced out of Sam Neua Province along Route 6 and out of the Barthelemy Pass through Ban Ban toward the Plain of Jars.
 The lack of roads and the primitive state of those that did exist forced the communists to stretch their lines of communication taut, inviting counterattack.
-This Vang Pao's forces did from June through October (the wet season), utilizing air power, air mobility, and guerrilla tactics to push the communists back to their starting places.
+Vang Pao's forces did this from June through October (the wet season), using air power, air mobility, and guerrilla tactics to push the communists back to their starting places.

-Continuous U.S. air support for Barrel Roll operations was provided by the aircraft of the 602nd and 606th Special Operations Squadrons, elements of the 56th Air Commando Wing (as of 8 April 1967 the 56th Special Operations Wing), based at Nakhon Phanom Royal Thai Air Force Base, Thailand.
+Continuous U.S. air support for Barrel Roll operations was provided by the aircraft of the 602nd and 606th Special Operations Squadrons, elements of the 56th Air Commando Wing, based at Nakhon Phanom Royal Thai Air Force Base, Thailand.
 On 25 October 1967, they were joined by the 22nd Special Operations Squadron.
 Pre-planned airstrikes in the Barrel Roll area were rare.
 Until 1968, most U.S. jet fighter-bomber sorties only occurred when aircraft were returning to Thailand from Rolling Thunder missions carrying unexpended ordnance loads.
 They would then be directed to targets in northeastern Laos.

-Electronic tactical air navigation (TACAN) became an absolute necessity in Laos, where mountain peaks and unexpected inclement weather made flying extremely hazardous, especially for older aircraft.
+Electronic tactical air navigation (TACAN) became a necessity in Laos, where mountain peaks and unexpected bad weather made flying extremely hazardous, especially for older aircraft.
 This problem was solved by establishing unmanned Air Force stations that broadcast continuous radio transmissions, allowing aerial navigation from fixed geographic reference points.
 The Air Force also emplaced TSQ-81 radar sites in the north and northeast to direct Rolling Thunder missions over North Vietnam.